Southclaws/samp-servers-api/NOTES.md

 The communication between the user and the backend RESTful API has no body.

-The message is contained in a HTTP GET request "/servers/<domain name or IPv4 address and port>" for example "/servers/127.0.0.1:7777"
+The message is contained in a HTTP GET request "/servers/{domain name or IPv4 address and port}" for example "/servers/127.0.0.1:7777"

 ### Backend RESTful API to user (Server information response)